 - Furthermore, proof of age cards have to correspond to the rosters submitted to the Sportsplex.
 Online rosters can count as a team’s roster.
 If the proof of age cards does not match the online roster, that team will forfeit their game.

 Player rosters must be turned in prior to the first league game.
-Added players will be permitted prior to the third game.
+Added players will be permitted by the third game.
 Failure to comply will result in forfeiture of all games played with illegal player(s).
-Players may only be added after the 3rd game if a player is injured and removed from the roster for the remainder of the session.
+Players may only be added after the 4th game if a player is injured and removed from the roster for the remainder of the session.
 Proof of injury must be provided.
 Acceptable proof shall be a doctor’s note.
-At the discretion of management, a team may claim hardship and add one player after the third game.
+At the discretion of management, a team may claim hardship and add one player after the fourth game.
 Any player on a roster that is found to be illegal will forfeit all the games for the team during that season.
 It is the responsibility of the manager of the team to know which players are legal or illegal.
 Management reserves the right to check the identifications of any player on a player roster to check and see if they are legal players under management guidelines.
 Teams must show proof of age for all players on the roster.
 Proof of age includes: drivers license, passport, player cards, or Sportsplex ID card.
 High School players must be no older than U19.

 Permanent Rosters must be turned in a week prior to the league start date.
 Teams can create their roster online by using the registration link that was sent to the manager.
 Once a player is added to the roster, an automatic email is sent to the parent/guardian to complete the waiver.

 All teams must have a permanent roster on file and available to check the names of players prior to the start of any game or after a game.